jptweb/IGME-110-Fall-2025/documents/p3-hifi-deliverable.md

 - State app name and core problem you're solving
 - Identify your target audience (reference personas)

-**2. Research & Design Evolution (1-2 min)**
+**2. Design Evolution (1-2 min)**
-- Show/mention/reference the original app proposal/infographic that inspired you
+- Briefly mention which P1 app concept you chose to develop
-- Brief walkthrough of design evolution:
+- Walkthrough of your design evolution:
   - 1-2 lo-fi screens → corresponding hi-fi screens
   - How feedback from testing improved the design